With Parks Closed, Disney Will Begin Furlough For Some California And Florida Workers In Two Weeks

-On Friday, April 3, The Associated Press reported that The Walt Disney Co. will begin furloughing some workers at Florida’s Disney World and California’s Disneyland in two weeks.
-The announcement was delivered as a response to the spreading coronavirus.
+On Friday, April 3, the Associated Press reported that The Walt Disney Co. will begin furloughing some workers at Florida’s Disney World and California’s Disneyland in two weeks.
+The announcement was delivered as a response to the spread of the coronavirus.
 Due to the pandemic, officials do not know when the businesses will be able to reopen.

 Originally, on March 27, the Walt Disney Co. said that park employees would be paid through April 18 while parks remain indefinitely closed, according to Vox.
 The first set of furloughs are scheduled to start on April 19.

 Those with non-essential jobs will be furloughed, though they will remain Disney employees.
-As continued Disney employees, those who are furloughed will continue to have access to all healthcare benefits.
-Employee and company premiums will also be paid by Disney.
+As such, they will continue to have access to all health care benefits.
+Employee and company premiums will also be paid.
 Staff currently enrolled in continuing education classes that Disney has paid for may remain in the classes as well.
-Selected employees are also allowed to use paid vacation time at the beginning of the furlough too.
+Select workers are also allowed to use paid vacation time at the beginning of the furlough, too.

 These are difficult, awful times.
 Sadly, the furloughs at Disney were inevitable.
 BUT it’s worth noting — Disney is paying BOTH employer and employee premiums for health insurance during furloughs.